stevenjmesser/boring-magic/_posts/2025-05-08-metrics-measures-and-indicators.md

 But delivering outcomes is the real reason why we’re here.
 So we don’t measure whether we’ve delivered a product or feature, we measure the impact it’s having.

-### Tools, not goals
+### Measures, not targets

 Follow [Goodhart’s Law](https://en.wikipedia.org/wiki/Goodhart%27s_law): ‘When a measure becomes a target, it ceases to be a good measure.’

 There are numerous factors that contribute to a number or reading going up or down.
 Metrics, measures and indicators are a starting point for a conversation, so we can ask why and do something about it (or not).
 The measures are in service of learning: tools, not goals.